-Section (c) (ii) of the Hydro Legacy Fund Policy states that any contributed amount towards the cost of major assets/infrastructure that benefit Haldimand County cannot exceed 60% of the prior year's net investment earnings (realized and unrealized), after deducting the sum first needed for inflation protection.
-The \$750,000 noted in the recommendation above is compliant with the items of the Hydro Legacy Fund Policy, so the transfer from the Hydro Legacy Reserve Fund to the Growing Communities Fund is able to be made in 2018.
+Council approved a maximum annual transfer of \$750,000 from the Hydro Legacy Fund's investment earnings to the Growing Communities Fund, conditional on being compliant with Section 3(c) (ii) of the Hydro Legacy Fund Policy, which states that any contributed amount towards the cost of major assets/infrastructure that benefit Haldimand County cannot exceed 60% of the year's net investment earnings (realized and unrealized), after deducting the sum first needed for inflation/annual indexing protection.

+After deducting the interest allocated to the annual indexing of the principal balance, totaling \$3.5 million, there are no interest funds remaining.
+As such, the maximum \$750,000 annual transfer noted above is not compliant with the terms of the Hydro Legacy Fund Policy, and the transfer from the Hydro Legacy Reserve Fund to the Growing Communities Fund is not eligible for 2018.